open-wa/wa-automate-nodejs/README.md

 create().then(client => start(client));
 ```

-It is always preferable to keep projects smaller than needed so you can now use a lightweight library called wa-decrypt for projects that do not need all of sulla-hotfix.
+It is always preferable to keep projects smaller than needed so you can now use a lightweight library called wa-decrypt for projects that do not need all of @open-wa/wa-automate.

 You can install that using: